vladimirrostok/test-assignment/README.md

 ## [CMD pattern](https://github.com/golang-standards/project-layout/blob/master/cmd/README.md)
 CMD pattern - a file convention in Go, helps to manage multiple main.go entry-points in the future and reuse the code, this also helps to keep the root directory clean [e.g., Kubernetes uses this pattern a lot](https://github.com/kubernetes/kubernetes/tree/master/cmd).

+## DDD - Domain Driven Design
+Domain Driven Design was the key idea behind this codebase.
+Altough the task is tiny, it carries few domain errors related to system data format (only unicode characters allowed, consistant data input length) and a model file with little type-related validation functions.